woa-msmnile/msmnilePkg/README.md

   ```

 - Tips:
-  - use `-s all` to build all devices.
+  - use `-p all` to build devices in all platforms.
-  - use `-d all -s <target-silicon>` to build all devices in same platform.
+  - use `-d all -p <target-platform>` to build all devices in same platform.

 - You will find Build/xxxxPkg/\<target-device\>.img after successfully building.